parsonsmatt/command-pattern/5-refactoring-example.md

 Note:

 We can easily write tests for more complex business logic too.
-Here we're verifying that our subscribe method cancels old plans on the same family.
+Here we're verifying that our subscribe method cancels old plans on the same product.

 # Discard Stubs,